jacqueschuis/frontend-mentor/age-calculator/README.md

 }
 ```

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is a great overview of all the different flexbox properties.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author